In most situations, inheriting a legacy is a good thing, but not in IT.

 What are legacy systems

-So, we can say that a legacy system is an obsolete system (a computer system, computer application, process, or technology) that is difficult to be maintained, replaced, and updated quickly.
+So, we can say that a legacy system is an obsolete system (a computer system, application, process, or technology) that is difficult to maintain, replace, and update quickly.

 1. A manufacturing machine controlled by a decades-old computer running MS-DOS

-2. A telecom company in Latin America that had three different data centers at different locations, finally got all of them integrated into a single data center
+2. A telecom company in Latin America that had three different data centers at different locations, finally integrating all of them into a single data center

 4. An outdated ERP solution that uses MS Access as a database